 Consider network coverage

-You also have to check into network coverage.
+You have to check into network coverage.
 Smartwatches with SIM cards use cellular networks to operate.
 At present this can mean accessing 2G, 3G or 4G LTE networks (second, third, or fourth generation).
 2G networks are increasingly being phased out.
-AT&T and Sprint have already shut down their 2G networks, and Verizon and T-Mobile are expected to follow suit by the end of 2019 and 2020, respectively.
+AT&T, Sprint, Verizon, and T-Mobile have already shut down their 2G networks.

 If you’re planning on taking the smartwatch with you when you travel, you may need to check whether your carrier applies roaming charges.
 For example, Verizon will not charge you extra for using non-Verizon networks within the US, but you could rack up charges if you travel abroad.